Tamara Tchinarova

-Tamara Tchinarova (tr.
-Chinarova, Тамара Чинарова), also known as Tamara Finch, (18 July 1919 – 31 August 2017) was a Romanian-born émigré Russian and French ballerina who contributed significantly to the development of Australian dance companies and was a Russian/English interpreter for touring ballet companies.
+Tamara Yevsevievna Tchinarova (Тамара Евсевиевна Чинарова; [Рекемчук]; 18 July 1919 – 31 August 2017), also known as Tamara Finch, was a Romanian-born émigré Russian and French ballerina who contributed significantly to the development of Australian dance companies and was a Russian–English interpreter for touring ballet companies.
 She was a dance writer and author, as Tamara Finch, of a number of non-fiction books.
 She was the first wife of actor Peter Finch.

 Early life and family

 Born Tamara Yevsevievna Rekemchuk (Тама́ра Евсевиевна Рекемчу́к) in 1919 in Cetatea Albă, Bessarabia to a Ukrainian journalist father with Georgian antecedents and a nurse mother of Armenian descent.
 Her maternal grandfather, Kristapor Chinaryan, was an Armenian landowner who survived the Hamidian massacres by the Ottoman Empire.
 In 1895, Chinaryan fled to Bessarabia, where he adopted the Russified surname of Chinarov.
 He married a Ukrainian woman and eventually became prosperous, owning three vineyards, three houses and a hotel.
 Her grandfather, she wrote, "would achieve success in business even on a desert island.
 He was practical, quick, receptive, generous, envied and loved."
 During the Kishinev pogroms, he sheltered Jewish families in his basements.

 Her mother, Anna, studied nursing and served with the Red Cross during World War I. There she met an army captain of Ukrainian and Georgian descent, Yevsevy Rekemchuk, and married him in 1918.
 In the 1920s, the family moved to Paris, where her father had sought a journalistic career and one day took his daughter to see a performance of the Ballets Russes.
 Young Tamara made up her mind then to become a ballerina.
 She soon began her dance training with émigré ballerinas from the Imperial Russian Ballet.
 In 1926, her father resolved to return to the Soviet Union.
 She describes him as "idealistic" and wanting to help build a new society.
 Tamara's mother, however, was resolutely Anti-Bolshevik and decided to stay on in Paris with Tamara and neither ever saw him again.
 Tamara took her mother's maiden name, Chinarova (transliterated in French as "Tchinarova").
 Unbeknown to his abandoned family, her father married again in the USSR.
 His second wife was a Ukrainian actress, Lidia Prikhodko, and in 1927 they had a son, Alexandr Rekemchuk (d.
 2017), who went on to become an accomplished author.
 Meanwhile, Yevsevy worked for the Soviet Secret police but was arrested, imprisoned and finally shot in 1937 during the Great Purge.
 He was posthumously rehabilitated after Stalin's death.
 In 1940, Tchinarova's grandfather, Kristapor, 88, and his wife were murdered by Soviet troops, who stormed their home and bayoneted them.
 Other family members were exiled to Siberia, where several of them died.